Malaysian culture and traditions

 Ramadan & Hari Raya Puasa

 Avoid eating or drinking conspicuously in front of your Muslim colleagues.
-Administrative slowdown.
+Expect administrative slowdowns.

 November 2026